Exceptional collections on isotropic Grassmannians: Explicit description of the exceptional blocks

 \section{Explicit description of the exceptional blocks}

-In this section we will pass from the abstract description of the block $\SB_\sj$ given in subsections~\ref{sbpab} and~\ref{sbap} to a more explicit description which will be used later to deal with concrete examples.
-We show in fact that both the inner and the outer parts of the blocks are described by several simple inequalities, numbered by $\BW_{\BM_\sj}$-orbits in the $\BW_{\BH_\sj}$-orbit of the shape $\delta_{a(\sj)}$ of the core $\BR_\sj$.
+In this section we will pass from the abstract description of the blocks $\SB_\sj$ given in subsections~\ref{sbpab} and~\ref{sbap} to a more explicit description which will be used later to deal with concrete examples.
+We show in fact that both the inner and the outer parts of the blocks are described by several simple inequalities, numbered by $\BW_{\BM_\sj}$-orbits in the $\BW_{\BH_\sj}$-orbit of the weight $\delta_{a(\sj)}$ (the shape of the core $\BR_\sj$).

 Let us fix $\sj\in\SJ$.
 It will be convenient to write the shape $\delta=\delta_{a(\sj)}\in P_{\BH_\sj}^+$ of the core $\BR_\sj=\BR_\delta$ in the form

 where $\gamma \in P_\BG$.

 \begin{remark} Since the action of the Weyl group on roots is much better understood than on arbitrary weights (for example, one can use tables of roots), the most convenient choice of $\gamma$ is the simple root of the vertex of $D_\BG$ adjacent to $D_{\BH_\sj}$.
 In this case the $\BW_{\BH_\sj}$-orbit of $\gamma$ is described in Lemma~\ref{beta-orbit-lem}. \end{remark}